- Small, compact design

-Shield TV – Design and Controller
+Shield TV – Design and controller

-On paper the new Shield is technically almost identical to its predecessor.
-It’s powered by the same NVIDIA Tegra X1 processor and an identical configuration of power, HDMI 2.0, twin USB 3.0 and Ethernet ports.
+On paper, the new Shield is technically almost identical to its predecessor.
+It’s powered by the same Nvidia Tegra X1 processor and an identical configuration of power, HDMI 2.0, twin USB 3.0 and Ethernet ports.

 The X1 is the same system-on-chip as that seen in the Nintendo Switch.
-It’s based on Nvidia’s slightly old Maxwell architecture, but it’s capable of 4K HDR playback at 60fps.
+It’s based on Nvidia’s slightly old Maxwell architecture, but is capable of 4K HDR playback at 60fps.
 Unless you’re planning on upgrading to a TV with HDMI 2.1 later this year, this is as good as you’re going to get out of a streaming box.

 Related: What is 4K?

-The feature worked a treat and during my time with the Shield I found its voice recognition to be more sensitive and accurate than the Kinect 2’s, but slightly behind the Amazon Echo’s.
+The feature worked a treat during my time with the Shield.
+I found its voice recognition to be more sensitive and accurate than the Kinect 2’s, but slightly behind the Amazon Echo’s.
 The mic easily picked up simple commands such as “pause”, “play” and “next track”, but it would occasionally stumble with more esoteric queries.
 Trying to search for VeltPunch albums in the Google Play store lead to some inaccurate results, for example.

 Nvidia claims the new GeForce Now software will let you stream titles at a graphics quality equivalent to a desktop PC running either a GTX 1080 GPU.